INEC laments exclusion of young females from electoral processes - Businessday NG

 “It is our hope that after this awareness campaign, the young female voters will take their place in the electoral process,” he said.

-While corroborating, Blessing Obidiegwu, the deputy director, gender division of INEC said previous analysis of elections revealed low participation of young females in the electoral process such as candidates, voters and observers.
+Blessing Obidiegwu, deputy director, gender division of INEC, said previous analysis of elections revealed low participation of young females in the electoral process as candidates, voters and observers.

 He stressed that youth inclusiveness in the electoral process adds value to the attainment of democracy which holds the key to overcoming some of the negative features of the electoral process such as low voter turnout, election violence and vote buying.